 - San Diego

-Resources are available below to help you understand and use the new system.
+The following resources are provided to help you understand and use the new system.

 eRegistry is used to maintain a list of registered attorneys and accredited representatives who practice in immigration courts.
 After you fill out the online form, you need to appear at an approved location to complete the required identification validation process.
 Once completed, you will have an EOIR identification number.
 You must complete the registry process as a condition to practice before EOIR.
 Once you register through eRegistry, you will have access to eInfo.
 Attorneys and accredited representatives may opt-in to the pilot for expanded electronic filing through eInfo.